Josephine County Court Records

 Josephine County Probate Court Records

 Probate cases in Josephine County are administered by the Josephine County Circuit Court.
-Probate matters include the administration of decedents’ estates, validation of wills, appointment of personal representatives, distribution of assets, settlement of debts, and the establishment of guardianships and conservatorships.
+These matters include the administration of decedents' estates, validation of wills, appointment of personal representatives, distribution of assets, settlement of debts, and the establishment of guardianships and conservatorships.

 Searching Probate Records